-- Official transcripts from the college or university previously attended, sent directly to Lindenwood University from the institution previously attended. - The transfer student application (found on the University website on the international homepage), sent to the appropriate official at the school the student previously attended, where it will be processed and returned to the Lindenwood University Office of International Students and Scholars. - The student's transfer will not be considered complete until Lindenwood University receives the completed transfer paperwork.
-Once the transfer application has been processed, Lindenwood will issue the student a Lindenwood I-20, permitting the student to legally reside in the U.S. as a full time international student.
+- Official transcripts from the college or university previously attended, sent directly to Lindenwood University from the institution previously attended. - The SEVIS transfer eligibility form (found on the University website on the international homepage) along with the letter of acceptance from Lindenwood University should be sent to the appropriate official at the school the student previously attended, where it will be processed and returned to the Lindenwood University Office of International Students and Scholars. - The student's transfer will not be considered complete until Lindenwood University receives the completed transfer paperwork.
+Once the transfer application has been processed, Lindenwood will issue the student a Lindenwood I-20, permitting the student to legally reside in the U.S. as a full-time international student.